TAAPArthur/mpv/DOCS/man/options.rst

     named "watch_later" underneath the local state directory (usually ``~/.local/state/mpv/``).

+``--watch-later-use-title``
+    Use the video title instead of the current file name for saving and resuming.

 ``--no-resume-playback``
     Do not restore playback position from the ``watch_later`` configuration subdirectory (usually ``~/.config/mpv/watch_later/``).